Admission Information

 | Pearson Test of English (PTE) | 60 |

 After application review, the K-State Program Admissions Committee will select applicants for an interview.
 The program will offer interviews based on a rolling admission basis.
 The K-State PA program plans to admit up to 44 students for each matriculating class.
-Due to the high number of applications typically received by programs, it is anticipated many applicants who meet the minimum admission requirements will not be selected for an interview.
-The admission cycle interviews will be in June, July, August, and September.
+Due to the high volume of applications programs typically receive, many applicants who meet the minimum admission requirements will not be selected for an interview.
+The admission cycle interviews will be in June, July, August, and September (as needed).

 - An interview is required for admission.